cpp-tutor/pseudocode-compiler/README.md

 ## Use as a CGI program

-The supplied `pseudocode.html` web-page together with `styles.css` and `base64.js` can be used as a front-end to the compiler utility.
-Under Linux/Apache these files would need to be copied to `/var/www/html/`, or under Windows to `C:\inetpub\wwwroot\`.
+The supplied `pscweb.html` web-page together with `pscweb.css` and `pscweb.js` can be used as a front-end to the compiler utility.
+Under Linux/Apache these files would need to be copied to `/var/www/html/` or `/srv/http/`, or under Windows to `C:\inetpub\wwwroot\`.

-Permissions would need to be given to the utility to run as a CGI program, under Linux/Apache it would need to be copied to `/usr/lib/cgi-bin/`, or under Windows to the same directory as before.
+Permissions would need to be given to the utility to run as a CGI program, under Linux/Apache it would typically need to be copied to `/usr/lib/cgi-bin/` or `/srv/http/cgi-bin/`, or under Windows to the same directory as before.

-The minimum setup under Linux is:
+The minimum setup under Debian/Ubuntu is:

 ```
-$ sudo apt install apache2  # command for Debian/Ubuntu
+$ sudo apt install apache2
 $ sudo a2enmod cgi
 ```

-possibly with `sudo a2ensite ...` and restarting the `apache2` service too.
-See your distro's documentation.
+(Possibly with `sudo a2ensite ...` and restarting the `apache2` service too.)
+See your individual distro's documentation for how to install and set up a webserver.

 Windows needs Internet Information Services (IIS) Manager to be enabled and set up together with a permissions rule for the executable binary, see documentation for your version of Windows (tested under Windows 10).
-Note that **some editing of `pseudocode.html` is necessary**: `/cgi-bin/psc?` needs to be changed to `./psc.exe?` (note the `.`), assuming that the utility is located in the same directory as the web-page.
+Note that **some editing of `pscweb.html` is necessary**: `/cgi-bin/psc?` needs to be changed to `./psc.exe?` (note the `.`), assuming that the utility is located in the same directory as the web-page.

-Note that inputs to the running program have to be entered into the text field bottom-left **before** the program is run, being separated by commas.
-This is the only difference to running the Javascript in a console window.
+Note that inputs to the running program have to be entered into the text field bottom-left **before** the program is run, these being separated by commas.
+Also the user is prompted to clear the output window when it is full.
+These are the only significant difference to running the Javascript in a console window.

 ## License

 This software is released under the highly permissive MIT License.
 If you do modify or improve parts of this software, especially the web front-end, I hope you would want to share your efforts, but this is not a requirement.

-For this software to be useful to school students, setting up the web interface would be of great advantage, as the edit/compile/run cycle using just the console has an associated learning curve.
+For this software to be useful to school students, setting up the web interface would be of great advantage, as the edit/compile/run cycle necessary for using the console has an associated learning curve.

 Please note that this software is **not** either endorsed or supported by AQA Exam Board, and also its author is not affiliated to them in any way.